 - Ground Water Saturation– Capillary action can draw ground water from wet soil into masonry building materials.

 - Vapor Drive– Moisture vapor will naturally move from the warmer side of a barrier to the cooler side.
 For example, when the sun hits a water saturated wall, it drives the moisture inward.
+Water vapors can settle on your foundation walls and leave behind efflorescence.

 - Rain Water– Whether it is a leak or seepage, excess moisture during periods of rain increases the risk of water intrusion through your foundation walls.